-Murray MacAdam is a writer, teacher, father, Christian, vegetarian, social activist and tree-lover.
+Murray MacAdam is a writer, teacher, father, Christian, vegetarian, and social activist.
 He lives in Peterborough, Ontario, with his wife Ruth and daughter Rosemary.
-He has written or co-authored six books: Making Waves, about the Grindstone Island social change education centre; From Corporate Greed to Common Good, on Christian-based community economic development; Lives in the Balance and Lives Still in the Balance, both about poverty in Ontario; Nation to Nation: Aboriginal Sovereignty and the Future of Canada, an anthology on First Nations issues, with John Bird and Lorraine Land; and his memoir, Catch A Fire.
+He has written or co-authored seven books: Making Waves, on the Grindstone Island social change education centre; From Corporate Greed to Common Good, on community economic development; three books on poverty in Ontario: Lives in the Balance, Lives Still in the Balance, and Overcoming Ontario's Poverty Pandemic; an anthology on First Nations issues, with John Bird and Lorraine Land, Nation to Nation: Aboriginal Sovereignty and the Future of Canada; and his memoir, Catch A Fire.

-Murray works part-time as a freelance writer, as well as teaching courses on memoir writing and on creative retirement planning.
-He is an active member of the Interfaith Social Assistance Reform Coalition (ISARC), Ontario’s major interfaith anti-poverty organization, and is a board member for the Anglican Church of Canada’s international relief and development organization, PWRDF (Primate’s World Relief & Development Fund).
+Murray is a board member for the Anglican Church of Canada’s international relief and development organization, PWRDF (Primate’s World Relief & Development Fund).

 In his spare time Murray enjoys life outdoors, yoga, cycling, gardening and music.